Select a city to narrow your Marijuana Doctors search results.

 To protect caregivers and patients seeking to obtain and/or use medical cannabis, House Bill 523 legislators created affirmative defenses for crimes related to marijuana possession and use — mostly at the federal level.
 The law also specifically states that patients or guardians can use an affirmative defense only if they have a recommendation from an Ohio marijuana doctor that certifies certain criteria are met.
 Ohio medical marijuana doctors will be allowed to write recommendations for their patients that do not exceed a three-month supply.
 Currently, the Ohio Board of Pharmacy is developing rules for determining how much medical marijuana in specific forms are equal to a 90-day supply.

+The state of Ohio began processing applications for physicians to become certified to recommend medical marijuana in March 2018.
 In order to get a certificate to recommend medical marijuana, doctors who want to become certified to recommend medical marijuana must meet certain criteria.
 This includes:

 And more, including information about previously holding a registration with the DEA and being subjected to disciplinary action related to drug usage or possession.
 If the physician meets these criteria, s/he can submit their application for certificatino to the Ohio Board of Pharmacy.

 MarijuanaDoctors.com is the only reputable, nationwide network of licensed, certified medical marijuana doctors in Ohio and other states.
 We also serve as an accurate resource for patients and physicians seeking educational information on the medical marijuana industry, the medical benefits of cannabis and finding an MMJ doctor in their residential state.
 Whether you want to become a marijuana doctor in your state or you are a patient needing help obtaining a medical marijuana card, we can help you through the process by streamlining the submission of complicated documents or providing you with the latest changes in state MMJ laws.